 POLICY 11.
-COUNTRYSIDE ACCESS AND RIGHTS OF WAY
+COUNTRYSIDE ACCESS AND RIGHTS OF WAY (Relates to Objectives 6 and 7)

 Development proposals (which meet other policy requirements) will be supported if they improve or extend the existing network of public footpaths and bridleways in the parish, especially where they allow greater access to services and facilities or to the surrounding open countryside.